 - Shellac flakes have a short shelf life after its mixed with alcohol

-- Can show scratches pretty fast and often requires waxing the surface
+- It can show scratches pretty fast and often requires waxing the surface

 - It’s sensitive to heat and will start to soften at about 150 degrees F – which means hot items can easily mar the surface

-- The shellacked surface can get stains, blemishes, and scars when comes in contact with water or strong alcoholic beverages
+- The shellacked surface can get stains, blemishes, and scars when it comes in contact with water or strong alcoholic beverages.

 Above all, the shellac wood floor finish is not resistant to alkaline compounds and alkaline chemicals such as lye and ammonia.

-These are usually found in household cleaning products and hence can discolor the surface fast if not used cautiously.
+These are usually found in household cleaning products and can discolor the surface quickly if not used cautiously.